 The Brazilian government has begun the process of replacing its presidential jet after ACJ319-100 FAB2101 (msn 2263), used to carry the president, Inácio ‘Lula’ da Silva, suffered an incident after departing from México City Felipe Angeles on October 1 with da Silva, his wife, and several members of the Brazilian administration onboard.

-The 20-year-old aircraft, colloquially known as ‘AeroLula’ because Lula da Silva acquired it during his first presidential term in 2005 for USD167 million, suffered a technical problem with one of its engines which forced the Brazilian Air Force (Força Aérea Brasileira) crew to circle Mexico City for five hours before landing again.
+The 20-year-old aircraft, colloquially known as ‘AeroLula’ because Lula da Silva acquired it during his first presidential term in 2005 for BRL167 million (USD56.7 million at the time), suffered a technical problem with one of its engines which forced the Brazilian Air Force (Força Aérea Brasileira) crew to circle Mexico City for five hours before landing again.
 The president then returned to Brazil on a different plane but was reportedly angry because of what happened as well as the inconsistent onboard connectivity, which prevented him from staying in constant touch with Brasília.

 The Brazilian Air Force has launched an investigation into the incident.